About the European Family Conference

 • You will need to purchase your handbooks and T-shirts on page 4 of the registration form as they are NOT included in the Visitor fee.

-• You may request transport as part of your registration; however, please remember you are subject to the same transport deadlines as every other registrant.
+• You may request transport as part of your registration; however, please remember that you are subject to the same transport deadlines as every other registrant.

 • Badges must be worn at all times while within the conference village.